Pumuckl-TB/Language-Webb-Application/README.md

 The app was developed for personal-german.ch according to their requirements.
 It offers the following functionality:
 - Admin functions:
     - View, Add, and Delete students
     - Assign topics to students (exercises for them to solve)
+    - Upload exercise files
+    - Upload meta information files
 - Dashboard:
     - View Student Progress
 - Student Functions: